MLeganes/arduino-CAN-ISO-TP/README.md

 # Arduino CAN ISO TP
-An Arduino library for sending and receiving data using ISO 15765-2 or ISO-TP (Transport Layer) over CAN-Bus protocol.
+An Arduino library for sending and receiving data using ISO 15765-2 or ISO-TP (Transport Protocol) over CAN-Bus protocol.
 Support segmented communication point-to-point between CAN nodes via two defined CAN Identifiers.
 Base on 11 bit CAN identifier scheme address.

          _____________
         |             |